Lignans are a subgroup of non-flavonoid polyphenols.

 The first three reactions reduce the carboxylic group of the hydroxycinnamates to alcohol group, with formation of the corresponding alcohols, called monolignols, that is, p-coumaric alcohol, sinapyl alcohol and coniferyl alcohol.
 These molecules also enter the pathway of lignin biosynthesis.

-- In the second step, a NADPH-dependent cinnamoyl-CoA: oxidoreductase, also called cinnamoyl-CoA reductase (EC184.108.40.206) catalyzes the formation of the corresponding aldehydes, and the release of coenzyme A.
+- In the second step, a NADPH-dependent cinnamoyl-CoA: oxidoreductase, also called cinnamoyl-CoA reductase (EC18.104.22.168) catalyzes the formation of the corresponding aldehydes, and the release of coenzyme A.

-Their importance to human health is due largely to their metabolism by colonic microbiota, which carries out deglycosylations, para-dehydroxylations, and meta-demethylations without enantiomeric inversion.
+Their importance to human health is due largely to their metabolism by gut microbiota, which is part of the larger human microbiota, and that carries out deglycosylations, para-dehydroxylations, and meta-demethylations without enantiomeric inversion.
 Indeed, this metabolization leads to the formation molecules with a modest estrogen-like activity (phytoestrogens), a situation similar to that observed with some isoflavones, such as those of soybean, some coumarins, and some stilbenes.
 These active metabolites are the so-called “mammalian lignans or enterolignans”, such as the aglycones of enterodiol and enterolactone, formed from secoisolariciresinol and matairesinol, respectively.

 Studies conducted on animals fed diets rich in lignans have shown their presence as intact molecules, in low concentrations, in serum, suggesting that they may be absorbed as such from the intestine.
 These molecules exhibit estrogen-independent actions, both in vivo and in vitro, such as inhibition of angiogenesis, reduction of diabetes, and suppression of tumor growth.